 The next part of the hike is potentially the most precarious so make sure you weigh up the risks before you continue.
 Follow the path along the side of the cliff before it ascends steeply into Dun Hasan.
 Once you’ve reached the top of the hill, get ready to make another steep descent the other side.
 I’d definitely recommend bringing hiking poles because it helps you keep your balance on the steep descents!

 At this stage, you’ll be able to see the finish point of the hike.
 Once you’ve reached the end, make sure you take some time to enjoy the scenery.
 The views of Kilt Rock and Mealt Falls (one of Scotland’s most beautiful waterfalls) are incredible from this point.
-There is also a chance you could see dolphins so keep your eyes peeled!
+There is also a chance you could see dolphins and other Skye wildlife so keep your eyes peeled!

 To return to the start point of the hike, follow the trail back the way that you came.